BulbEnergy/bulb-audit/content/patterns/resources/form-validation.md

 3. Complex input requirements are handled with a description _inside_ the `<label>` (this should be automatic using the `<FormGroup>` component)
 4. A live region is present in the page, directly above the submit (and cancel) button (see **General error message**, below)

+### Instant error handling

+Some forms provide validation for inputs as the user types.
+This should generally be avoided since incomplete input is typically considered as invalid, which is discouraging.
+It can also be distracting to screen reader users where the error message is implemented as an ARIA live region.

+It is permissible to validate on `blur`, but this should be done in conjunction with a "general" message alerting that their are errors present on `submit` (see below).

 ## On submission (with errors)

-Only reveal errors on submission.
-Errors that appear while typing can be distracting and obstructive, especially assistive technology users where implemented as ARIA live regions.
-Where not implemented as such, they might not be detected at all.

-Instead, reveal a general error message, and also the individual error messages only after the attempted submission.

 ### General error message